The sacred is all around us when we pause to notice. When we meet the simple moment with wholehearted attention, we find this truth.

 Many of us live with the idea that “I just need to get through this one thing and then I can relax”.
 Our culture encourages this belief system by valuing drive, hyper-stimulation, achievement and ambition over receptivity and ease.

-In our practice we fully arrive here and now so as to not miss our lives.
+In our practice, we fully arrive here and now so as not to miss our lives.

 “The present moment is filled with joy and happiness.
 If you are attentive, you will see it.”